 School-wide PBIS recognizes that some students need more support than others to meet behavioral expectations.
 PBIS offers three tiers of support for students with different needs:

 - Tier 3: Intensive, Individualized — Some students may need individualized plans informed by their academic, physical, medical, mental health, and other needs.
-Tier 3 supports should help 3-5% of your students with the highest needs.
+Tier 3 support should help 3-5% of your students with the highest needs.

 Read more about each of these support tiers on the PBIS Center website.